F1reFinger/Arduino_codes/README.md

 # Arduino_codes
-codes made in arduino just for fun
+codes made in arduino just for fun many of them are tested and working fine